What is website usability testing?

-The number of participants: The godfather of website usability, Jakob Nielsen, recommends not using more than five participants to conduct website testing.
+The number of participants - the godfather of website usability experts, Jakob Nielsen, recommends not using more than five participants to conduct website testing.
 Any users added after the first five will essentially run into similar problems repeatedly.
 This will only waste time and effort.

-Do not jump into conclusions: Unless you observe a clear pattern of similar issues, it is not wise to start fixing everything from the ground up.
-All users have varying skills and styles which need to be considered before implementing drastic changes.
-For instance, if users a and b are having a problem navigating to certain pages, it might not be true for the rest of the users.
+Do not jump into conclusions - unless you observe a clear pattern of similar usability issues, as a rule of thumb it is not wise to start fixing everything from the ground up.
+Different users have varying skills that must be considered before implementing drastic changes.
+For instance, even if two users have issues navigating to certain pages, the same might not be true for all users.

-Record your testing session: Always record your sessions to keep track of the entire process.
-Invest in a web analytics software with session replay capabilities like LiveSession.
+Record your testing session - always record your sessions to keep track of the entire process.
+Invest in a web analytics software solution with session replay capabilities like LiveSession.

-Test early and test often: Waiting too long to test or not testing enough can have consequences.
+Test early and test often - waiting too long to test or not doing so often enough can have negative consequences.
 Testing early on in smaller chunks saves you from the costs of implementing hefty changes down the road.

 The key to effective usability testing of websites

-There is nothing worse than having an online presence that does not speak well to the end-users.
-Fortunately, with website user testing, you can tweak and optimize even the weakest of websites before they go live.
+There is nothing worse than having an online presence that does not speak well to end-users.
+Fortunately, with website user testing, you can tweak and optimize even the weakest of pages before they go live.
 Here are the key findings that were discussed in this article:

-- Website usability testing is a way to evaluate how well the users interact with your website.
+- Website usability testing sessions are a way to evaluate how well visitors interact with your website.

-- The main benefits of website user testing are improved retention rates, reduced development costs, and identification of the weak aspects of your website to name a few.
+- The main benefits of website user testing include improved retention rates, reduced development costs, and identification of weak spots.

-- A step-by-step approach to testing which includes planning, understanding the different testing models and analyzing the results.
+- It is a step-by-step approach to testing that involves planning, understanding the different testing models, and analyzing the results.

-- Tips and tricks on how to improve testing including the number of participants, not jumping into conclusions, recording your testing sessions, testing early and often, and conducting website usability surveys.
+- Some tips and tricks on how to improve testing include considering the number of participants, not jumping into conclusions, recording your testing sessions, testing early and often, plus conducting website usability surveys.

-Now it’s time to put theory into practice – good luck with your website user testing!
+Now it’s time to put the theory into practice – good luck with your website usability testing.